 Snow, ice and glaciers in our changing climate

-Impact of climate change on New Zealand’s frozen water resources
+The impact of climate change on New Zealand’s frozen water resources

 New Zealand is projected to warm by 1-4°C during the 21st century.
 This warming will melt our frozen water resources – our snow, ice and glaciers.
 However, the scale, area and timing of changes to our meltwater are unclear.